Hannah’s Saturday Forecast

 This evening will be warm and temperatures fall into the low 90s.
 There is a 20% chance for scattered showers as we go through the evening.
 Overnight lows will be in the low 70s across the area.

-Tomorrow temperatures will rise into the high 80s to low 90s across the area.
-There is a 20% chance of rain as we go throughout the day and scattered thunderstorms are possible.
+Tomorrow temperatures will rise into the low 90s across the area.
+There is a 30% chance of rain as we go throughout the day and scattered thunderstorms are possible.

-Monday we will see mostly cloudy skies with highs in the low 90s.
-There is a 20% chance of scattered showers and thunderstorms throughout the day.
+Monday we will see mostly cloudy skies with highs in the mid 90s.
+There is a 30% chance of scattered showers and thunderstorms throughout the day.

-Tuesday will be mostly cloudy with highs in the low 90s.
+Tuesday will be mostly cloudy with highs in the low to mid 90s.
 There is a 30% chance of scattered showers and thunderstorms across the area.

-Wednesday we will be seeing temperatures in the low 90s once again.
+Wednesday we will be seeing temperatures in the high 90s.
 There is a 20% chance for showers and thunderstorms as we go throughout the day.

 Copyright 2022 WDAM.
 All rights reserved.